yashChouhanGit/IntractiveLogin/README.md

 # IntractiveLogin
-This is fir different kind of Login Page UI Repo
+This is for different kind of Login Page UI Repo